-Here is a fun Christmas DIY idea you can do with your kids this season.
-The supply lists is simple, in fact, you probably already have everything you need on hand…if not, there’s a clickable supply list at the end.
+Here is a fun Christmas craft you can do with your kids this season.
+The supply lists is simple, in fact, you probably already have everything you need on hand…if not, they are easy to order and don't cost much.

 - Small twigs or sticks (5 for each star you want to make)